-3 Ways to Show Hidden Files on a Mac
+How to Show Hidden Files and Folders on macOS Ventura

 Don’t know how to show hidden files on your Mac?
 Look no further.
 From this blog post, you will get to know 3 ways to get that done.